qianglise/CFcourse/content/target.rst

 A host/device model is generally used by OpenMP for offloading:
- - Normally there is only one single host: CPU
+ - Normally there is only one single host: e.g. CPU

- - but one or multiple target devices of the same kind: CPU, GPU, FPGA, ...
+ - but one or multiple target devices of the same kind: e.g. CPU, GPU, FPGA, ...
  - unless with unified shared memory, the host and device have separate memory address spac